ocfl-archive/gocfl/pkg/ocfl/object/docs/LOADER.md

 The `Loader` interface includes several key methods for configuring and executing the loading process:

 - `Load() error`: Performs the actual reading of the object structure from the filesystem, including parsing the [Inventory](../../inventory/README.md) and discovering available extensions.
+See the [Load Sequence Diagram](load_sequence.md) for details.
 - `WithObject(o Object) Loader`: Associates the loader with an [Object](OBJECT.md) instance.
 - `SetExtensionFactory(factory extension.Factory[ExtensionManager]) Loader`: Configures the [Extension Factory](../../extension/README.md) to use for instantiating extensions during the load process.
 - `GetFS() fs.FS`: Returns the filesystem associated with the loader.